mwansich/astro-blog/src/blog/post-2.md

 ---
-title: "My Second Blog Post"
+title: "Content Collections"
 author: "M"
-description: "After learning some Astro, I couldn't stop!"
+description: "I finished the tutorial and made the switch to using a content collection."
 cover: "../img/000084780005.jpg"
-coverAlt: "People walking, photo taken from above"
+coverAlt: "people walking, photo taken from above"
 pubDate: 2024-08-28
 featured: "no"
-tags: ["astro", "blogging", "CS50"]
+tags: ["astro", "blogging", "collections"]
 ---
-After a successful first week learning Astro, I decided to try some more.
-I wrote and imported a small component from memory!
+After a successfully finishing the tutorial i decided to also make the switch to content collections.
+A collection is now used for the blogposts.
+The blog collection and the schema is defined in content.config.ts.
+The schema defines what is expected in each blogposts frontmatter.
+The collection can be accessed via the getCollection function imported from "astro:content".
+According to the astro docs they "are the best way to manage sets of content in any Astro project."